Click here for Chapter 1

 “I’m coming!
 I’m coming!” said Brinley.

-In his rush he left the keys in the gate after unlocking it and rushed up the track.
+In his rush he left the keys in the gate after unlocking it and hurried up the track.
 He would probably only be gone for a moment or two.
 But that was enough.

 Luke ran as fast as he could to get back to the elephant.
 It was easier to go unnoticed than it had been on the way out because there was some kind of commotion on the other side of the zebra enclosure.
 He overheard something as he passed through which assured him it was nothing to concern him.
 The elephant was waiting right where he’d left her.